CPR vs. ACLS Certification: Understanding the Differences

 Time Needed:

-ACLS certification draws on a wide range of technical knowledge and is appropriate only to those deeply experienced in patient care.
+ACLS certification draws on a wide range of technical knowledge, including ECG interpretation, drug administration, and rhythm management.
 The course typically lasts two long days due to the training material covered.
 However, as with CPR certification, it includes several learning methods, and you can complete it in just a few hours.

 Take Free CPR, AED & First Aid Practice Test and prepare yourself for the official certification exam.